 From casual gamers, to ‘experts’ – everyone is welcome!
 Throughout the week there’ll be opportunities to learn new games and to play old favourites.
-Whether it’s popular games like Ticket to Ride and 7 Wonders, heavy games of Scythe or Terraforming Mars, classic games of Risk or Cosmic Encounter, big party games like The Chameleon, or just something light like Camel Up or Rhino Hero, there’ll be plenty of choices to suit all tastes and preferences.
+Whether it’s popular games like Ticket to Ride and 7 Wonders, heavier games of Concordia or Great Western Trail, classic games of Risk or Cosmic Encounter, big party games like The Chameleon, or just something light like Camel Up or Rhino Hero, there’ll be plenty of choices to suit all tastes and preferences.

-Over the course of the week you can really test your competitive edge, taking part in a number of tournaments – all with a friendly tone!
+Over the course of the week you can really test your competitive edge, taking part in a number of free tournaments – all with a friendly tone!
 You can expect:

-- three-round tournaments of Catan, 7 Wonders and Splendor
+- three-round tournaments of Catan (including a team tournament!), 7 Wonders and Splendor

-- mini-tournaments of Istanbul, Ticket to Ride and others
+- mini-tournaments of Dominion, Ticket to Ride and others

-- head-to-head knock-out tournaments of Star Realms, 7 Wonders Duel and Chess
+- head-to-head knock-out tournaments including Star Realms, 7 Wonders Duel, Hive and Chess

 - team knock-out Codenames

-- the Hexathlon: for the last three days, all results are recorded and the player with the best six results is declared Hexathlon champion; the ultimate gaming accolade.
+- the Hexathlon.
+For two days, all results are recorded and the player with the best six results is declared Hexathlon champion: the ultimate gaming accolade!

 The holiday is self-catered, with most accommodation consisting of mobile homes.
 You can come on your own or with a group.
 Mobile homes have two or three bedrooms, with the cheapest two-bedroom unit (Firgrove) costing £320, and the simplest with three bedrooms (Ashglade 3) costing £400 (see other options here).
 A mobile home booking is eligible for Early Booking discount (£100 by 11th Dec, or £50 off by Feb 14th) and Tell a Friend discount (£50 off for new guests who’ve been recommended by someone else on another booking), so you can bring the price down a long way!